openSUSE/open-build-service/src/api/spec/README.md

 This ensures that only by the test needed responses are included in the cassette and nothing more.
 You can also review the cassette manually (but **NEVER** edit them manually)!

+### Shared examples
+To DRY our tests we use in rare situations [shared examples](https://www.relishapp.com/rspec/rspec-core/docs/example-groups/shared-examples).
+You should only use shared examples where you have the exact same functionality (e.g. package/project or user/group tab).
+Otherwise these tests get fast hard to refactor and review.
+In our experience, shared examples are used mainly for controllers.
+Since models are pretty different from each other, they (usually) do not share much logic.

 ### Migrating tests
 When migrating tests from the old minitest based suite to rspec, please add the file path of the new one to every test covered.